 This cognitive bias is heavily used in politics, not only in marketing.
 It is based on the idea that we want to belong to a group.
 So, if our friends or peers use a product/service, we have to use it, as well.

-In marketing, the bandwagon effect is visible in social media campaigns that show the names of some of the user’s friends who liked the business page or purchased the products sold by a certain company.
+For instance, in marketing, the bandwagon effect is visible in social media campaigns that show the names of some of the user’s friends who liked the business page or purchased the products sold by a certain company.

 3. The Decoy Effect